 Skip to main content

-WMS (Web Map Service) is a standardized protocol for serving geo-referenced map images over the internet.
+WMS (Web Map Service) is a protocol for serving geo-referenced map images over the internet.
+WMS was standardized in 1999 by the OGC (Open Geospatial Consortium).

 Characteristics

-WMS is not a file format but rather a protocol, specifying a set of requests that the server should implement.
+WMS is not a single file format but rather a protocol, specifying a set of requests that the server should implement.
 Some WMS protocol requests return binary images, and some return metadata formatted as XML text responses.

 Concepts